ander1code/blog-django/README.md

-# blogDjango
+#blogDjango

-Protótipo de um Blog desenvolvido utilizando *Django* e banco de dados *SQLite*.
+Prototype of a Blog developed using _Django_ and _SQLite_ database.

-1. Características:
+1. Features:

-- Utiliza *Bootstrap* nos templates.
+- Use _Bootstrap_ in templates.
-- Cada postagem é vinculada a um usuário previamente cadastrado.
+- Each post is linked to a previously registered user.
-- Somente este usuário pode editar ou excluir o que postou.
+- Only this user can edit or delete what they posted.
-- Possui *Login* e Senha.
-Determinadas ações no sistema somente executada por usuários cadastrados.
+- It has _Login_ and Password.
+Certain actions in the system carried out only by registered users.
-- Possui interface administrativa (Superusuário).
+- It has an administrative interface (Superuser).

-2. *Softwares* utilizados para o desenvolvimento:
+2. _Software_ used for development:

-- *Python* versão 3.9.7
+- _Python_ version 3.9.7
-- *Django* versão 3.2.7
+- _Django_ version 3.2.7
-- *Visual Studio Code x64*
+- _Visual Studio x64 Code_
-- *SQLite* 3
+- _SQLite_ 3
-- *Bootstrap* 3.3.7
+- _Bootstrap_ 3.3.7